 In severe cases, liposuction, a procedure that removes fat from under the skin, may be used to reduce the bumps.
 Liposuction gives immediate results and can be used when avoiding the injection site hasn’t resolved the issue.

 The most common cause of lipohypertrophy is receiving multiple injections in the same area of skin over an extended period of time.
-This is mostly associated with conditions like type 1 diabetes and HIV, which require multiple injections of medication on a daily basis.
+This is mostly associated with conditions like type 1 or type 2 diabetes and HIV, which require multiple injections of medication on a daily basis.

 There are several factors that increase the odds of developing lipohypertrophy.
 The first is receiving injections at the same location too often, which can be avoided by consistently rotating your injection sites.
 Using a rotation calendar can help you keep track of this.

 Tips for preventing lipohypertrophy include: